RichardLoProjects/DF_2024_wk17_Pyspark/README.md

 ### Conclusion

-It was discovered that `gradient_boosted_trees` seemed to solve customer churn better than the other models.
+It was discovered that `gbt` seemed to solve customer churn better than the other models.
 Using accuracy as the metric, here's how the models performed:

 - logistic regression: `78.16%`
 - decision trees: `82.07%`